Bjorøy Tunnel: Planning

 An agreement was made between the ministry, the tunnel company and the county municipality on 6 January 1994 to build the tunnel.
-The company had the right to collect tolls for up to 15 years on fees dictated by the county municipality, and would have to pay NOK 27 million for the tunnel, with the county paying for the rest of the costs.
+The company had the right to collect tolls for up to 15 years on fees dictated by the county municipality, and would have to pay NOK 27 million for the tunnel, with the county paying the rest of the costs.
 The construction would be the responsibility of Hordaland Public Roads Administration, with the tunnel company only responsible for their part of the financing and the collection of tolls.
 An agreement was made with Selmer, whereby they would charge NOK 59,422,500 and take the risk of the project, including any expenditures for unknown geological conditions or similar costs increases.
-They were also responsible for an insurance to reclaim the investments should it be proven impossible to build the tunnel.
+They were also responsible for an insurance to reclaim the investments should it prove impossible to build the tunnel.